danli349/ChristmasTree/README.md

 # ChristmasTree
-Draw a ChristmasTree from command line by `python ChristmasTree.py`.
+Draw a Christmas tree from command line by `python ChristmasTree.py`.
+Draw a cherry flower tree from command line by `python cherryflower.py`.